Condition One – Rejection (Cratering)

 • Coating applied too thin so it dries quicker

-• The applied coating is starting to set up and thickening (increasing viscosity) with reduced flowability and levelling.
+• The applied coating is starting to set up and thickening (increasing viscosity) with reduced flowability and leveling.

 • One person mixes and pours and another person spreads if possible when coating larger areas.